EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 ### Algorithms and Techniques
 For the regression problem like this, there are many algorithms which show good performance, Linear Regression, Decision Tree, Random Forest and so on.
+Let's look at each algorithm briefly:

+[ Linear Regression ]
+* Linear Regression establishes a relationship between dependent variable (Y) and one or more independent variables (X) using a best fit straight line (also known as regression line).
+* It is represented by an equation Y=a+b*X + e, where a is intercept, b is slope of the line and e is error term.
+This equation can be used to predict the value of target variable based on given predictor variable(s).
+* Pros: easy to undertand, simple to implement and very fast
+* Cons: There must be linear relationship between independent and dependent variables.
+It is very sensitive to Outliers.
+It can terribly affect the regression line and eventually the forecasted values.

 Though choosing anyone would be good I chose Linear Regression because it is simple, easy to implement and understand.
 For the other algorithms I used them as benchmarks.
 When I used Linear Regression algorithm, I used "Chance of Admit" as a dependent(target) variable, and the others as independent(input) variables.
 I implemented all these in the jupyter notebook. ("capstone.ipynb")